-Transfer of personal data to Diffley Partnership by its clients to provide us with sample or to enhance existing sample can be enabled if a Data Processor Agreement is in place.
-This agreement will stipulate that Diffley Partnership will be the data processor and may only process the Personal Data in accordance with the instructions agreed with or received from the client.
+Transfer of personal data to The Diffley Partnership Limited by its clients to provide us with sample or to enhance existing sample can be enabled if a Data Processor Agreement is in place.
+This agreement will stipulate that The Diffley Partnership Limited will be the data processor and may only process the Personal Data in accordance with the instructions agreed with or received from the client.
 The client is the data controller under this contract.

 Irrespective of any client requirements, any personal data provided by a client may only be: